siyonaRaskar/ThriveTimeAppRepo/README.md

 # SIYONA'S UPDATE
-The name of the application: ThriveTime
+The name of the application: Thrive Time

-A list of the team members: Siyona (Individual Project) A description of the project goals and features:
+A list of the team members: Siyona Raskar (Individual Project)

+A description of the project goals and features:

 Project Goals:
+- Add, edit, and delete tasks.
+Tag and prioritize tasks.
+Mark tasks as completed.
+Let users set a due date for each task.

 Project Features:
+- Priority Levels (high, medium, low with color indications)
+- Tags / Categories (School, Work, Personal)
+- Motivational Quote of the day
+- User picks the deadlines and will be able to edit
+- Background Lofi Music

 A description of the overall architecture of the application:

+- 4 pages: Create Task Page, View ALL Tasks Page, View TODAY'S Tasks Page, Completed Tasks Page
+- Pop up when app is opened with motivational quote

 # Welcome to your Expo app 👋